Swedish International Agricultural Network Initiative

-The Swedish International Agricultural Network Initiative (SIANI) is a network-based communications platform dedicated to food security and agricultural development.
+The Swedish International Agricultural Network Initiative (SIANI) is a network-based communications platform which works to bring food security and agricultural development.
 It operates in line with 2030 Agenda, under the vision of “Ending hunger, achieving food security, improving nutrition and promoting sustainable agriculture”.
 SIANI's mission is to facilitate inclusive and engaging dialogues around Sustainable Development Goal #2, with participation from academia, the private sector, public authorities and civil society.

 SIANI seeks to generate impact by: